-- 1. Notice of Award.
-The Loan Committee must have reviewed and approved a complete application for an eligible applicant.

-- 2. Loan Agreement.
+- Loan Agreement.
 The Dane County Corporation Counsel shall prepare a Loan Agreement which shall be executed by the Borrower, Dane County Executive and the County Clerk.

-- 3. Promissory Note.
+- 2. Promissory Note.
 A promissory note shall be prepared or approved by the Dane County Corporation Counsel and signed by the Borrower.
-The note must be dated; it must reference the Loan Agreement between Dane County and the applicant; and, it must specify the amount and terms of the loan.
+The note must be dated, reference the Loan Agreement between Dane County and the applicant, and it must specify the amount and terms of the loan.

-- 4. Security.
+- 3. Security.
 Mortgage or lien instruments and personal guarantees provided as security for all loans shall be prepared or approved by the County Corporation Counsel and executed at the time of the loan closing.
 The Corporation Counsel or designee shall record the instrument and place a copy in the project file to include sufficient number of the following documents to provide adequate loan security:

 - Mortgage and/or security instrument.

 - UCC searches and filing.

 - Corporate and Personal Guarantee(s)

 - Title insurance or Abstract.

 - Assignment of Life Insurance.

 - Casualty Insurance binder.

 - Other documentation as may be appropriate.

 - 5. Repayment Schedule.
-The CRLF staff shall prepare a loan repayment or amortization schedule after the loan proceeds are fully disbursed providing for monthly payments of principal and accrued interest during the life of the loan.
+The ED-RLF staff shall prepare a loan repayment or amortization schedule after the loan proceeds are fully disbursed providing for monthly payments of principal and accrued interest during the life of the loan.
 The repayment schedule shall be dated and signed by both the County Executive and the Borrower.
 At that time, the repayment schedule shall be attached to both parties' copies of the agreement.

 - 6. Evidence of Permits, etc. Documentation must be provided by the applicant that all necessary permits, licenses, and any other registrations required have been obtained by the applicant within 30 days of execution of the Loan Agreement. - 7.
 Evidence of Program Expenditures.
 Documentation must be provided by the applicant to evidence project expenditures either prior to or within 15 days of the release of funds.
 Documentation shall include the originals of bills and invoices or receipts for materials, final bills of sale or canceled checks.
-The CRLF staff shall review all documentation, and may request additional information as needed. - 8.
+The ED-RLF staff shall review all documentation, and may request additional information as needed. - 8.
 Fixed Equipment.
 Fixed equipment financed with program funds must have been purchased, delivered, and installed within 30 days of the release of funds.
-The CRLF staff shall verify the installation of fixed equipment in an on-site visit.
-Written documentation and photographs of the installed equipment, sufficient to ensure identification and verification, shall be appended to the County file. - 9.
-Other Documentation.
-As appropriate or necessary, the borrower may be asked to provide the following: - A certificate of status from the Secretary of State or Department of Financial Institutions. - The Articles of Incorporation and By-Laws. - A resolution or agreement to borrow funds. - Current financial statements. - Evidence of having secured other funds necessary for the project. - An Environmental Assessment that may either be a Phase I, II, or III analysis, depending on the environmental condition of the site.
+The ED-RLF staff shall verify the installation of fixed equipment in an on-site visit.
+Written documentation and photographs of the installed equipment, sufficient to ensure identification and verification, shall be appended to the County file.

-Upon submission of a request for reimbursement and pertinent documentation, the CRLF staff shall monitor and verify the use of the funds and expenditure of private leverage commitments.
+Upon submission of a request for reimbursement and pertinent documentation, the ED-RLF staff shall monitor and verify the use of the funds and expenditure of private leverage commitments.
 If verified, and upon the approval of the Director of the Office of Economic Development, the staff will prepare payment reimbursement within ten days of receiving the request.